Inuyasha: Inuyasha: The Final Act

-In July 2009, it was announced that another anime television series adaptation, covering the original 36–56 volumes of the manga, would be made by the first anime's same cast and crew.
+In July 2009, it was announced that another anime television series adaptation, covering the original 36–56 volumes of the manga, would be made by the same cast and crew as the first anime.
 Titled Inuyasha: The Final Act (犬夜叉 完結編, Inuyasha Kanketsu-hen), the series was broadcast for 26 episodes on Nippon TV and Yomiuri TV from October 4, 2009, to March 30, 2010.
 (Note: The series first premiered on Nippon TV and two days later on Yomiuri TV.
 Nippon TV listed the series premiere on Saturday at 26:20, which is effectively Sunday at 2:20 a.m.
 JST.
 Despite the series first premiering on Nippon TV, it completed its first premiere run on Yomiuri TV on March 30, 2010, days ahead of Nippon TV on April 4, due to the latter network suspending series broadcast for one week back on January 3.)
-In other parts of Asia, the series was broadcast in the same week as its broadcast in Japan on Animax Asia.
-Aniplex collected the episodes on seven DVDs, released between December 23, 2009, and June 23, 2010.

-In North America, the series was licensed by Viz Media, and the episodes were simulcast via Hulu and Viz Media's Shonen Sunday site in the United States.
-Viz Media released the series in two DVD and Blu-ray sets, which included an English dub.
-The first thirteen episodes, constituting the first set, were released on November 20, 2012, and the last thirteen episodes, constituting the second set, were released on February 12, 2013.
-The series began broadcasting in the United States and Canada on Viz Media's online network, Neon Alley, on October 2, 2012.
-On October 24, 2014, it was announced that Adult Swim would air The Final Act on the Toonami block, beginning on November 15, at 2:00 a.m.
-EST.

 Yashahime: Princess Half-Demon

-In May 2020, an anime original sequel spin-off television series was announced, titled Yashahime: Princess Half-Demon (半妖の夜叉姫, Han'yō no Yashahime), which follows the journey of Towa Higurashi and Setsuna, Sesshomaru and Rin's fraternal twin daughters, and Moroha, Inuyasha and Kagome's daughter.
+In May 2020, an anime original sequel spin-off television series was announced, titled Yashahime: Princess Half-Demon (半妖の夜叉姫, Han'yō no Yashahime), which follows the journey of Towa Higurashi and Setsuna, Sesshomaru and Rin's fraternal twin daughters, and Moroha, Inuyasha, and Kagome's daughter.
 It premiered on October 3, 2020.

 The series is produced by Sunrise, and was directed by Teruo Sato for the first season and Masakazu Hishida for the second, with character design by Inuyasha author Rumiko Takahashi.
 Staff from the Inuyasha anime returned, with writer Katsuyuki Sumisawa, character designer Yoshihito Hishinuma, and composer Kaoru Wada.
 The cast includes Sara Matsumoto as Towa Higurashi, Mikako Komatsu as Setsuna, and Azusa Tadokoro as Moroha.

 Viz Media announced the rights to digital streaming, EST, and home video release of the series for North and Latin American territories.